jumAh99/Backup_Bash_Automation_Script/README.md

 - Automated backups for /etc file and /usr file

 # REQUIREMENTS
-- USB (partitioned in 2) or drives with the name LocalDrive and NetworkDrive
+- USB (partitioned in 2) or drives with the name 'LocalDrive' and 'NetworkDrive'
 - Need to change the destination path to your desired one or just leave the one that I have and change just the username
 - You will also need to change the path of the drives, they are most likely in your '/run/media/yourUsername/yourDriveName' folder
 - You need ownership for the drives/partitions if not you need to run the script in su priviladges